Facebook Messenger Not Sending Messages or Showing as Delivered

 And here’s what really gets me – Instagram DMs worked fine that morning.
 WhatsApp was flawless.
 Even regular SMS texts went through instantly.
 But Messenger?
 Acting like it had never heard of the internet before.
 I’m not playing, this app is straight-up broken!

-Empty blue circle: Your message is currently sending.
-It’s leaving your device and heading to Facebook’s servers.
+• Empty blue circle: Your message is currently sending

-Blue circle with checkmark: Message sent!
-It reached Facebook’s servers successfully.
-But the recipient hasn’t gotten it yet.
+• Blue circle with checkmark: Message sent!
+It reached Facebook’s servers but the recipient hasn’t gotten it yet

-Filled circle with white checkmark: Message delivered!
-The recipient’s device received it.
-They might not have SEEN it, but it’s sitting in their Messenger waiting for them.
+• Filled circle with white checkmark: Message delivered!
+The recipient’s device received it

-Their profile picture: They opened your message and read it.
-Now you can stress about why they’re not responding.
-Fun times!
+• Their profile picture: They opened your message and read it

 So when your message is stuck on “Sent but not Delivered,” it means Facebook has your message but hasn’t successfully pushed it to the recipient’s device yet.
 Could be their internet, could be their settings, could be Facebook being Facebook.